wqking/metapp/readme.md

 <a id="mdtoc_3bb166c4"></a>
 ## Example code

-Here is simple code pieces.
-There are comprehensive tutorials documentations.
+Here are some simple code pieces.
+There are comprehensive tutorials in the documentations.

 <a id="mdtoc_cee017b6"></a>
 ### Use Variant